 A typical 5S implementation results in significant reductions in the square footage of space needed for existing operations.
 It also results in the organization of tools and materials into labeled and color coded storage locations, as well as “kits” that contain just what is needed to perform a task.

-Below are some of the successful 5S initiatives we have implemented in our 75,000 sq. ft.
+Proof of our Commitment to Continuous Improvement and Lean Manufacturing are some of the successful 5S initiatives we have implemented in our 75,000 sq. ft.
 Thornton, CO. facility.

 The 5S methodology is a proven system for improving productivity and efficiency in our workplace.
 Our workers adhere to these guidelines, improving the flow of work and reduce wasted time and energy.
 5S benefits our business in a number of ways, including reducing costs, improving quality and speeding up production times.
 Implementing 5S can be challenging but the benefits are well worth it.

 If you would like to contact us for more information we would welcome the opportunity to speak to you.
+Please click here.